 This becomes clearer when we consider China and India's progress over the past 10 years.
 Through their continuing assimilation into the global economy, millions of Chinese and Indians are escaping poverty.
 Of course, poverty still plagues these nations.
 But no one questions that real poverty is being steadily reduced in Asia through China and India's embrace of free trade and economic liberalization.
 The same, incidentally, is true of El Salvador and Chile.

 Some Latin American bishops' reluctance to acknowledge these facts may reflect the persistence of what some call “soft-liberationist” thought in their ranks.

 As a serious intellectual force, liberation theology is now widely dismissed as largely irrelevant throughout Latin America, a relic of the 1970s.
 Yet its residual effects can be found in some Catholic Latin Americans' ongoing tendency to blame the rest of the world for the region's economic problems, instead of acknowledging that Latin America's economic difficulties primarily stem from mercantilist economic structures and basic failures to uphold property rights and the rule of law.

 If the bishops meeting in Brazil in May 2007 want to see poverty diminished throughout their region, they might consider highlighting the role played by “right-wing oligarchs” and “left-wing oligarchs” in obstructing Latin America's integration into the global economy.

-The right-oligarchs include those Latin American businesses that pressure governments into providing them with tariffs and special tax-benefits which protect them from competition.
-The left-oligarchs include populist politicians and trade-union leaders whose position depends on large numbers of people remaining in a state of economic discontent.
+The right-oligarchs include those Latin American businesses that pressure governments into providing them with tariffs and special tax benefits that protect them from competition.
+The left-oligarchs include populist politicians and trade union leaders whose position depends on large numbers of people remaining in a state of economic discontent.